 - Unlike boosters, or even a more expensive mesh WiFi system, a proper home data network installation is a longer term investment.

-- Rather like your electrical circuitry, ethernet cabling forms a long-lasting distribution system.
+- Rather like your electrical circuitry or plumbing, ethernet cabling forms a long-lasting distribution system.
 What you put on the end of it is likely to change over time.

 - In the same way that your household electronics change, so will your smart home devices.
 But you don’t change your electrical wiring every time you get a new TV.
 Likewise, with a wired home network you don’t have to change the data cabling if you want to, say, replace an old wireless access point with the latest model.

-- The one-off cost of home networking infrastructure will enable you to easily swap in newer, faster technology as it becomes available.
+- The one-off cost of home networking infrastructure enables you to easily swap in newer, faster technology as it becomes available.
 Its lifespan could easily run into decades.

 A wired home network adds value to your property